GiovaneLopes/desafio-mobile/README.md

 ## Installation and Usage
 To install and use the project, follow these steps:

--Make sure you have the Flutter SDK installed on your development environment.
+- Make sure you have the Flutter SDK installed on your development environment.

 - Clone this repository to your local environment. git clone https://github.com/GiovaneLopes/desafio-mobile.git